 - Must be a U.S. citizen;

-- Possess, at a minimum, a bachelor's degree in a relevant field to the position requirements;
+- Possess an advanced degree in a relevant field to the position requirements;

-- Demonstrated knowledge and understanding of regional politics, jurisprudence, culture, economic development, security trends, U.S. interests, and human rights in general;
+- Demonstrated knowledge and understanding (to include relevant work experience) of regional politics, jurisprudence, culture, economic development, security trends, U.S. interests, and human rights in general;

 - Ability to proactively develop, synthesize, and articulate effective and actionable policy recommendations;